fxamacker/cbor/README.md

 __Predefined configs__ make it easier to comply with standards like Canonical CBOR, CTAP2 Canonical CBOR, etc.

 __Custom configs__ can be created by setting individual options.
-E.g., NaNConvert option can be set to NaNConvertNone, NaNConvert7e00, NaNConvertQuiet, or NaNConvertPreserveSignal.
+E.g., EncOptions.NaNConvert can be set to NaNConvertNone, NaNConvert7e00, NaNConvertQuiet, or NaNConvertPreserveSignal.

 Struct tags like __`keyasint`__ and __`toarray`__ make compact CBOR data such as COSE, CWT, and SenML easier to use.